top of page

 Blind Spots in Driving: What You Can Not See Can Seriously Injure to Someone

 Most drivers feel confident in their awareness of the road.
-Mirrors are adjusted, seating position is correct, and the view ahead appears clear.
+Mirrors are adjusted, seating positions are correct, and the view ahead appears clear.
 However, blind spots remain one of the most underestimated causes of road collisions, particularly those involving cyclists, motorcyclists, and pedestrians.
+The greatest danger is not what drivers see, but what they assume they would see if a hazard were present.

 A blind spot is any area around a vehicle that cannot be seen directly by the driver using mirrors alone.
+All vehicles have blind spots; there is no such thing as perfect visibility.
+Vehicle components such as:

-· vehicle body structure
+• Vehicle body structure

+create areas where other road users can be completely hidden from view.
 Modern driver-assistance technology can reduce risk, but it does not eliminate blind spots.

 Car blind spots